FarhanKamrul/Gemini_Image_Analysis/Readme.md

 3. Paste the API key in the .env file as GEMINI_API_KEY1.
 4. You have to create a few other accounts and add GEMINI_API_KEY2, GEMINI_API_KEY3, and GEMINI_API_KEY4.

+#### Microsoft Edge Driver

+1. Download the Microsoft Edge Driver at: `/edgedriver_win64/msedgedriver.exe`

+This has implications for the Screenshots.py program.
+Adopt it for Mac OS if you have one.

 #### Running the application

 1. Paste the Tweet links on to `trumptweets.csv`.